CSISdefense/Fixed-price/contract_competition_exploration.md

 There are two variables of concern: The Number of Offers received and whether or not a contract experienced full and open competition.

 ###Number of Offers Received
 Numbers of offers is worth a brief investigation because of its importance and a known data abnormality.
 Sometimes uncompeted contracts report more than one offer.
 In other CSIS reports, this is handled by treating IsSomeCompetition as unlabeled due to the contradiction.
 The definition of the two variables is the same above.
-The errorrate for NumberOfOffersReceived is higher because that variable ignores zeroes when possible.

-* UnmodifiedNumberOfOffersReceived reports multiple offers on uncompeted contracts 1.78% of the time.
+* UnmodifiedNumberOfOffersReceived reports multiple offers on uncompeted contracts 4.79% of the time.
-* NumberOfOffersReceived reports the multiple offers on uncompeted contracts 4.97% of the time.
+* NumberOfOffersReceived reports the multiple offers on uncompeted contracts 4.95% of the time.

 ###Only one source exceptions
 IsOnlyOneSource is an explaination for not competing a contract, namely that there were no alternative sources available.
 This category is only available for both contracts classified using the extent comepted or the statuatory exception to the fair opportunity field.
 In the former case, the classification is made using the Reason NOt Competed field.
+(Note, rerun this)

-* UnmodifiedIsOnlyOneSource is the classification given by the first record for the contract (7.41% missing data).
+* UnmodifiedIsOnlyOneSource is the classification given by the first record for the contract (40.31% missing data).
-* IsOnlyOneSource is a classification for the entirity of the contract  (5.65% missing data).
+* IsOnlyOneSource is a classification for the entirity of the contract  (5.63% missing data).
   1. A contract which is sometimes classified as only one source and is otherwise unlabeled is classified as full and open.
   2. A contract which is sometimes classified as another exemption is otherwise unlabeled is classified as not full and open.
   3. A contract which was always unlabeled is categorized as Unlabeled.